GaloisInc/crucible/doc/tutorial/tutorial.md

 -----------------------------------------------

   * Specifying and applying rewrite rules to simplify formal models.
   * Applying formal models directly to concrete arguments.
+(Done)
   * Applying formal models automatically to a large collection of randomly-generated concrete arguments.